SAGE: Sequential Attribute Generator for Analyzing Glioblastomas using Limited Dataset: TECHNICAL APPROACH

 \subsection{Description of Framework}

-In this section, we will detail each of the blocks of SAGE as described in Section~\ref{ssec:overview}.
+In this section, we will detail each of the modules of SAGE as described in Section~\ref{ssec:overview}.
 The shape generation module of SAGE consists of a Latent-space Multiplexed Sampling GAN (LMS-GAN).
 The texture generation module consists of a Texture Alignment Network (TAN).
-The overall approach is shown in Figure~\ref{fig:sage}.

 \textbf{LMS-GAN:} The Latent-space Multiplexed Sampling GAN (LMS-GAN) is the shape generator module of SAGE.
 It is a densely connected GAN framework that multiplexes between latent space vectors of data and noise to generate a binary mask of the tumor.
 The input of LMS-GAN are the BTCs.
 LMS-GAN performs a non-linear mapping from the input image or noise to the latent space.
 From the latent space, the network randomly samples data points and gives it as an input to the generator, periodically switching the latent vector between noise ($Z_{noise}$) and real data ($Z_{real}$).
 By randomly sampling points from the latent space, it can generate as many variations of an input vector to the generator as needed.
 However, since the latent vector input to the generator is no longer a feature vector from a coherent image, the generator block is designed as a densely connected network and not a convolutional network.
 To train the generator, the loss function switches with the input data type.
 If the sampling is done from $Z_{real}$, the network is trained on Mean Squared Error (MSE) loss (Eq~\ref{eqn:L_real}) and if the samples are $Z_{noise}$, loss is Binary Cross-Entropy (BCE) loss (Eq~\ref{eqn:L_noise}).
 The overall loss function is shown in (Eq~\ref{eqn:sage-loss}).